kuhumcst/rescope/README.md

 rescope
 =======
-With `rescope`, modern browser features like the [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) and [custom elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) let you embed  most documents directly in a [re-frame](https://github.com/day8/re-frame) or [reagent](https://github.com/reagent-project/reagent) application.
+By combining modern browser features such as the [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) and [custom HTML elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements), `rescope` lets you embed most documents directly in a [re-frame](https://github.com/day8/re-frame) or [reagent](https://github.com/reagent-project/reagent) application.
 Rescoping requires very little code, mostly just CSS.
 At the same time, escape hatches are provided for when you need to restructure or add interactivity to your documents.

-Using [rescope.formats.xml](https://github.com/kuhumcst/rescope/tree/master/src/kuhumcst/rescope/formats), you can embed XML directly in your web page as if it were completely valid HTML.
-XML is no longer just for data exchange, but can be viewed as a visualisation of a document, a widget, or maybe even a little application.
+Through [rescope.formats.xml](https://github.com/kuhumcst/rescope/tree/master/src/kuhumcst/rescope/formats), you can embed XML directly in your web page as if it were completely valid HTML.
+With this new property, XML is no longer just for data exchange, but can be viewed as a visualisation of a document, a widget, or maybe even a little application.

 CSS is automatically patched to reflect the tag & attribute renaming that allows the XML to moonlight as HTML.
 This means regular CSS can be written directly for the XML.
 And since both CSS and XML are scoped inside a shadow DOM, there is no chance of clashing with any other CSS on the page.